zitadel/zitadel/docs/docs/guides/manage/customize/user-metadata.md

 :::info Getting a token
 In case you want to test out different settings configure an application with code flow (PKCE).
 Grab the code from the url parameter after a successful login and exchange the code for tokens by calling the [token endpoint](docs/apis/openidoauth/endpoints#token_endpoint).
+You will find more information in our guides on how to [authenticate users](/docs/guides/integrate/login-users).
 :::

 ## Use tokens to get user metadata